 Using Backup and Sync Client by Google

 This app from Google allows you to synchronize your local drive with Google Drive.
-This way, you don’t just make a one-time copy; you sync your local and Google Drive data, which means all new files added to Google Drive will be automatically saved on your hard drive.
+Instead of just copying once, you can sync your local and Google Drive data.
+This means that any new files added to Google Drive will automatically be saved on your hard drive.

 - Full automation.
 All chosen files and edits will be backed up on your computer whenever they appear on Google Drive.

 - Double-sided backup.
-It works both ways: you can save your cloud data on your computer and customize it to automatically save your hard drive data on the cloud, making it available from any device.
+You can save cloud data on your computer.
+You can also set it to automatically save hard drive data on the cloud.
+This allows you to access the data from any device.